business4s/workflows4s/website/docs/other/other-solutions.md

 | **Human Interaction** | Limited native support for human tasks | Can incorporate human approval steps through signals |
 | **Deployment Model** | Separate orchestration server | Self-contained within your application |

-### When to Choose Workflows4s over Airflow

-- When you need business workflows rather than data pipelines
-- When your workflows must react to external events in real-time
-- When workflows need to maintain state during long-running processes
-- When human interaction is a core part of your workflow
-- When you want to avoid deploying and maintaining separate orchestration infrastructure

 Workflows4s is designed to integrate directly with your application code, providing workflow capabilities without the operational overhead of standalone orchestration systems.